 Wait, let me modify that statement: coffee makes some people poop, and it encourages others to poop (maybe not for the reasons you might guess).

-The product used to make brewed coffee is commonly referred to as "coffee beans".
-So it would make sense that people would associate coffee's digestive effects with those of beans (you know, "Beans, beans / Good for the heart / The more you eat them / The more you fart").
+The product used to make brewed coffee is commonly referred to as "coffee beans", so it would make sense that people would associate coffee's digestive effects with those of beans.
+As the classic ditty goes, "Beans, beans / Good for the heart / The more you eat them / The more you fart".

-However, coffee doesn't actually come from beans.
-Coffee beans are really coffee fruit seeds.
+However, coffee doesn't actually come from beans; coffee beans are really coffee fruit seeds.
 So perhaps the other famed song celebrating beans' digestive effects ("Beans, beans / The magical fruit / The more you eat them / The more you toot") is closer to the truth!
-But whereas beans are known for inducing gas, coffee tends to cause people to actually poop.
+Whereas beans are known for inducing gas, though, coffee tends to cause people to actually poop.

 Coffee can create an urgent need to poop for some people.
 For others, it brings on defecation in a more subtle way.
 It depends on your individual body chemistry, but there are some general guidelines for figuring out the odds of whether or not your number one drink will move your body to a quick number two.

 According to the leading study on the topic, coffee makes about 29 percent of the population need to poop soon after drinking.
 Nineteen percent of the men in the study needed to poop after drinking coffee, compared to over half the women in the study (53 percent to be exact).